University for the Creative Arts (UCA)

 UCAS code: C93

 What you need to know

 Easy to get into?
-Between 220 and 260 UCAS points (or equivalent), for undergraduate courses.
+Between 220 and 320 UCAS points (or equivalent) for undergraduate courses.
 The majority of applicants are interviewed.
-A portfolio will be required for some courses.
+A portfolio will be required for the majority of courses.

 Cheap to live there?
-Not very, it was around £93 per week for a room in a private flat last year.
+Not very, prices start from £90 upwards for a room in a private houseshare.

 Transport links: London is 20 minutes by train to Epsom, 45 minutes from Farnham, Maidstone and Rochester, 90 minutes from Canterbury.

-Bursaries: Students starting in 2013/14 from families with a household income of less than£25,000 will be able to apply for one of 306 non-repayable National Scholarship Programme awards.
+Bursaries: Students starting in 2014/15 for students with a household income of less than £25,000 will be able to apply for scholarships offering £2,000 cash bursaries.
 For more details, click here.

 The fun stuff